run-ai/docs/docs/admin/runai-setup/config/dr.md

 ### Database Storage

 Run:ai uses an internal PostgreSQL database.
 The database is stored on a Kubernetes _Persistent Volume_ (PV).
 You must provide a backup solution for the database.
+Some options:

+* Backing up of PostgreSQL itself.
+Example: `kubectl -n runai-backend exec -it runai-backend-postgresql-0 -- env  PGPASSWORD=password pg_dump -U postgres   backend   > cluster_name_db_backup.sql`
-Typically by backing up the persistent volume holding the database storage.
+* Backing up the persistent volume holding the database storage.
+* Using third-party backup solutions.

 Run:ai also supports an external PostgreSQL database.
 For details on how to configure an external database please contact Run:ai customer support.